tomklecha/AddressBook/README.md

 # NuomAddressBook

 Sample contact book application created as a test task.
 Application shows empty contact list with a place holder.
-Addinig new contact require input of for neccesary contact data:
+Adding new contact requires input of the following neccesary contact data:
 - first name,
 - last name,
 - email,
 - phone number.

-This data must be valid before save option is available, address input is optional, but it require to be empty, or without special characters.
+This data must be valid before save option is available, address input is optional and can be left blank but it cannot contain special characters.
-Added contact is highlighted in the list and with the click we can see all data about the contact.
+Added contact is highlighted in the list and by clicking one can see all the contact data.
-Also we can search for a contact with search bar, by letters of first name or last name.
+Also we can search for a contact with search bar, via letters included in either first or last name.
 Contacts are sorted ascending within the list.

 # Technology